aptech/docs/docs/CR-pvPack.rst

 ::

-    //Create starting parameter vector
+    // Create starting parameter vector
     start_vals = { 0,
                    1,
                    1 };

-    //Declare 'p1' as an instance of a 'PV' structure struct PV p1;
+    // Declare 'p1' as an instance of a 'PV' structure struct PV p1;

-    //Initialize 'p1' with default settings
+    // Initialize 'p1' with default settings
     p1 = pvCreate();

-    //Add a variable named 'b' in 'p1' containing the data from 'start_vals' p1 = pvPack(p1, start_vals, "b");
+    // Add a variable named 'b' in 'p1' containing the data from 'start_vals' p1 = pvPack(p1, start_vals, "b");

 The data can be extracted using the pvUnpack